 The stakes are high for a restaurant patio, so how best to set up a professional patio?
 Here are our suggestions.

 As soon as fine weather arrives, people love to eat outside or to relax with a drink on a café terrace.
 To meet this need, businesses are well advised to set up an outdoor space that is welcoming, relaxing and matches their activity.
-Patios are more than simple window displays, as they form an integral part of a restaurant: a nicely decorated space will attract attention.
+Patios are more than simple window displays, this batch of CHR furnitures form an integral part of a restaurant: a nicely decorated space will attract attention.
 To make passers-by want to stop for a meal or a coffee, as well as an attractive menu, it is also advisable to have some kind of distinctive design on the patio, with personalised decor.
 This open space can be looked at as an additional room, so thought should be given to dedicated resources for it in order to manage the additional clientele.

 While the patio may claim to be a cosy and pleasant space, it should also be functional.
 Staff and customers must be able to move easily between benches, tables and chairs.
 Particular attention should be paid to furniture kept outside : subjected to sun, wind, rain and temperature changes, used on uneven, loose or rough ground surfaces, and in constant use, it therefore must be sufficiently robust and easy to clean.
 Ideally, it is best to opt for light, folding or stackable furniture, especially as it will generally be stacked and stored daily.